antmicro/kenning-pipeline-manager/README.md

 ./build server-app -h
 ```

-In this scenario, the backend server is expected to serve the Pipeline Manager content.
+In this scenario, the back-end server is expected to serve the content for Pipeline Manager.
-To do that, in the root directory run:
+To do that, run the following in the root directory:

 ```
 ./run
 ```

-By default, the backend server runs on `http://127.0.0.1:5000`.
+By default, the back-end server runs on `http://127.0.0.1:5000`.
-In addition to using the sample specification you can also connect the third-party application (e.g. [Kenning](https://github.com/antmicro/kenning)), edit its pipeline, validate it and run it.
+In addition to using the sample specification, you can also connect a third-party application (e.g. [Kenning](https://github.com/antmicro/kenning)), edit its pipeline, validate it and run it.

 ### Miscellaneous

 #### Development

-To run a development server which automatically recompiles the project after detecting any changes, in `./pipeline_manager/frontend` directory run:
+To run a development server which automatically recompiles a project after detecting any changes, in `./pipeline_manager/frontend` directory, for static mode, run:

 ```
 npm run serve-static
 ```

-in case of a static mode, and run:
+For web application mode, run:

 ```
 npm run serve
 ```

-in case of a regular web application mode.

 #### Validation

-Pipeline Manager also includes a validation tool you can use during specification and dataflow development.
+Pipeline Manager includes a validation tool you can use during specification and dataflow development.

 To validate an existing specification, run the following in the root directory: